NariddhKhean/CNN_Classifier/README.md

 ### `web_scraper.py`

 `web_scraper.py` iterates through the two lists of search terms defined in the configuration file, attempts to downloads the images, and saves it onto your drive.
+The downloaded images are then divided into a training dataset and a validation dataset.

 By default, `web_scraper.py` will attempt to web scrape 5000 images of two classes: 'apples' and 'oranges', and save it into a folder on your desktop, called 'data'.

-### `training_validation_division.py`

-`training_validation_division.py` divides the downloaded images into training images and validation images, based on the `training_factor` defined in the configuration file.

-By default, the training data will be divided into 80% training images, and 20% validation images.
+The training data will be then divided into 80% training images, and 20% validation images.

 ### `cnn_train.py`